 Please, no fires or smoking.

-No collecting allowed on the preserve.
+No collecting allowed in the Preserve.
 Enjoy photography instead.

 Stay on marked trails…no off-trail hiking.